 This is critical… is securing the lowest margin from a recruitment/talent partner more important than finding the right talent?
 Or is the quality of service, candidate, quicker timescales and even industry knowledge more important?

-What is the difference between recruiting and talent acquisition?
+What is the difference between a recruiter and a talent consultant?

 Let’s explore the differences between a talent consultant and a recruiter in more detail: